Doing Business in Croatia

 Croatia 2014 Country Commercial Guide – Market Overview

-With Croatia’s EU Accession that took place on July 1, 2013, the need for product double-testing and customs clearances when distributing goods and services between EU countries and Croatia has been eliminated.
+With Croatia’s EU Accession on July 1, 2013, the need for product double-testing and customs clearances when distributing goods and services between EU countries and Croatia has been eliminated.
 U.S. companies already exporting to the EU now have an additional market opportunity, accessible without any further administrative burden.

 Croatia is a small but complex market.
-It is about the size of West Virginia, but its geography divides it into two distinct markets -- the more affluent and tourism-oriented Dalmatian costal region along the beautiful Adriatic Sea, and the rural inland Slavonian region, dominated by agricultural and industrial activities.
-The country’s population of roughly 4.5 million is largely homogenous in ethnicity, language and religion; but in the summer months its numbers are doubled by tourists from throughout Europe and the world, making it a cosmopolitan market for products and services.
+It is about the size of West Virginia, but its geography divides it into two distinct markets -- the more affluent and tourism-oriented Dalmatian costal region along the Adriatic Sea, and the rural inland Slavonian region, dominated by agricultural and industrial activities.
+The country’s population of roughly 4.5 million is largely homogenous in ethnicity, language and religion; but in the summer months its numbers double with tourists from throughout Europe and the world, making it a cosmopolitan market for products and services.
 Its ports and transportation infrastructure make Croatia a natural trade gateway into southeast Europe, but its largest trading partners are Italy, Germany, Slovenia and Austria.
 Croatia is a strong democracy with a market economy, but retains significant state control or involvement in a number of industries -- and has a considerable public financial burden from its social welfare policies.
 In brief, Croatia is a market of opportunity, but one that should be entered with due diligence.
 The U.S. Commercial Service is ready to help U.S. firms enter and succeed in this growing market.

 All downloadable documents on this page are provided in PDF format.
 To view PDFs you must have a copy of Adobe Acrobat Reader.
 You may download a free version by clicking the link above.